University of Vaasa offers funding for internships abroad e.g. in form of Erasmus+ grant for internship and University of Vaasa travel grant.

 How to go about with applying for Erasmus grant for internship:

-- Discuss with your study counselor/ responsible person for internships in your study programme about your plans for internship.
-Make sure that the internship can be included in your degree and agree on nr of ECTS for the internship.
+Discuss your plans for internship with your study counselor/ responsible person for internships in your study programme.
+Agree on the internship being included in your degree and the nr of ECTS for the internship.

-In addition to this monthly grant, Erasmus programme supports the mobility of people with special needs having physical and/or mental conditions that would prohibit their participation without additional funding.
+Erasmus+ programme supports with extra grant the mobility of people with special needs having physical and/or mental health conditions that would prohibit their participation without additional funding.
 Also participants with underaged children are eligible for additional funding.
 More information on request from Mobility Services.

-Please note that you cannot apply for Erasmus funding if you get some other financial support from University of Vaasa.
-Bachelor students completing both a Bachelor and Master degree at University of Vaasa can receive Erasmus funding once during Bachelor an once during Master degree studies.
-Students who only complete Master's degree can receive Erasmus funding for internship once.
-On each level (Bachelor/ Master/ Doctorate) student has 12 months of Erasmus funding they can apply for.
+Please note that you cannot apply for Erasmus funding if you get some other financial support from University of Vaasa for internship.
+On each degree level (Bachelor/ Master/ Doctorate) student has 12 months of Erasmus funding they can apply for.
 These 12 months can be also divided between Internship and Erasmus student exchange.

-In addition to Erasmus Training Agreement, you should also make an employment contract /internship contract with the organisation in accordance with the legislation of that country and find out about working visas and insurance policies.
-With your Finnish residence permit you can stay in another Schengen country usually only for a limited time and after that you need a residence permit of that particular country and the host organisation should help you to acquire this.
+In addition to Erasmus Learning Agreement for Traineeships, you should also make an employment contract /internship contract with employer organisation in accordance with the legislation of host country and find out about working visas and insurance policies.

-According to Erasmus rules the student must have valid sickness, occupational accident and liability insurances during the internship.
+According to Erasmus+ programme regulations the student must have valid sickness, occupational accident and liability insurances during the internship.
 Student must agree on these either with the host organisation or acquire them with their own insurance company.
-University of Vaasa only provides occupational accident insurance if the internship is without pay, other insurances mentioned above the student must acquire themselves.
+University of Vaasa only provides occupational accident insurance if the internship is without pay, other above listed insurances must be acquired by the student.

-After the internship you need to submit the following document to Mobility Services at outgoing.international(at)uwasa.fi:
+After the internship you need to submit the following document to Career Services at harjoittelu(at)uwasa.fi:

 - Work certificate OR